 Tibetan medicine begins with the premise that we are made up of five basic elements: earth, water, fire, wind and space.
-Tibetan massage is primarily concerned with bringing the wind element into balance.
+Tibetan massage, otherwise known as Kunye massage, is an ancient form of massage technique taught in traditional Tibetan medicine.
+It is primarily concerned with bringing the wind element into balance.
 A Tibetan massage practitioner achieves this using techniques that are remarkably similar to many other Eastern and Western modalities, including:

 This holistic approach to massage reflects the Tibetan medical system, which views the body as not just physical, but energetic and spiritual as well.

-The manipulative techniques used in Tibetan massage are familiar to any massage therapist and include rubbing, kneading and stroking.
+The manipulative techniques used in this type of massage therapy are familiar to any massage therapist, which include rubbing, kneading and stroking.
 In addition, deep circular motions are applied to acupressure points.
-The oil used in the massage treatment acts not only as a lubricant, but is said to help hold the wind element in place and assist in smoothing it out.
+The oil used in the massage treatment is natural and unadulterated, such as olive oil, as it acts not only as a lubricant, but it also holds the wind element in place and assists in smoothing it out.
 Medicinal mixtures, too, are used in traditional Tibetan massage.